belgianmobileid/doc/_OIDC/authentication.md

 # Overview

 itsme® API is based on the Authorization Code Flow of OpenID Connect 1.0.
-The API can be used to verify the end-users' identity and obtain basic profile information about gien end-users.
+The API can be used to verify your end-users' identity and obtain some information about them.
+For the exact user data that can be requested, please see the <a href="#authorization-request>Authorization Request</a> parameters.

 The diagram below describes the **Authentication** process and how your systems should integrate with itsme® :